andnischneider/its_workflow/analysis/README.md

 ## Instructions

-Each of the scripts can be run independently, once **Prepare_ALL.R** has been fully executed.
+Each of the scripts can be run independently, once **Prepare_ALL.R** has been fully executed, but the starting point for every *Figure_X.R* script is a clean R environment.

 Before the R scripts can be run, these three repositories have to be pulled (this assumes your starting point is in the root of the repository).